pelican-plugins/tailwindcss/README.md

 ## Why Use This Plugin?

-Because you want use [Tailwind CSS][] in seconds.
+Because you want use Tailwind CSS in seconds.
 Not hours.

 ## Requirements

-In order to run this plugin, you need to install Node.JS.
-(Someday this dependency could be replaced with a Python package.)
+This plugin is tested on Tailwind CSS 3.0.24.
+If you would like to add support for Tailwind CSS 4.0+, please submit a pull request along with appropriate additions to the test suite.

 ## Installation